How to Flatten JSON Arrays Online: A Complete Guide to Depth Control, Nested Structures, and Output Formatting

 [1, 2, 3, 4, 5]— all levels are flattened.

-Depth control matters when you intentionally want to preserve some structure.
-For instance, if each inner array represents a group of related items, flattening just one level lets you merge top-level groups while keeping subgroups intact.
+Depth control matters when you want to keep some structure on purpose.
+Say each inner array represents a group of related items.
+Flattening just one level merges the top-level groups while leaving subgroups alone.

-Follow these steps to flatten any nested JSON array using the online tool.
+Here's how to flatten any nested JSON array with the online tool.

-Navigate to wtools.com/flatten-json-array in your browser.
-No signup or installation required.
+Go to wtools.com/flatten-json-array in your browser.
+No signup or install needed.

 Enter or paste your nested JSON array into the input field.
 The tool expects valid JSON that starts and ends with square brackets.
 For example: